maestun/darkterrormods/README.md

 Enjoy your new EQ :)

 ## Natural channel (inspired by Orange Rocker 30)

-In summary, we will use the first triode for preamplification, bypass the 3 following gain stages and the EQ, and connect back to the FX loop.
-A relay will be used for channel switching.
+* Natural channel uses only the first gain stage for preamplification, then bypasses the 3 following gain stages and the EQ, and then connects back to the FX loop.
+* A relay is used for channel switching.
+The heater wires are connected to a DC converter in order to power the relay when needed.

 ### Required parts
-* 1x DPDT 5v relay
+* 1x DPDT 6v relay
 * 1x 1N4001 diode
 * 1x stereo ISOLATED 6.5 jack
 * 1x SPST toggle switch
 * 1x bridge rectifier
-* 1x 16v 470uF capacitor
+* 1x 16v 470uF capacitor (DC filter cap)
-* 1x 100K resistor
 * 1x 47R resistor
-* 1x 33R resistor
-* 1x 22uF 63V electrolytic capacitor
+* 1x 22uF 63v electolytics capacitor
+* 1x 2M2 resistor (anti-pop)
+* 1x 33R resistor (value may vary according to the relay specs)
-* 1x 22nF 400v film capacitor
+* 1x 22nF 400v film capacitor (natural channel decoupling cap)
-* 1x 100pF 1kV film capacitor
+* 1x 100pF 1kV film capacitor (bright cap)
-* 1x A1M pot
+* 1x A1M pot (natural channel volume pot)

 ### Howto